The Jewish Board is pioneering in the field of Social Work through our Social Work Residency for newly graduated MSWs.

 Our innovative Social Work Residency provides an intensive three-year experience, including clinical hours, comprehensive training in evidence-based models, and enhanced supervision and mentoring.
-Residents will be paid a full-time competitive salary and will be offered healthcare and other benefits.
+Residents are paid a full-time competitive salary and will be offered healthcare and other benefits.
 At the completion of the Residency period, participants will be skilled in cutting-edge, evidence-based models and have clinical treatment and supervision hours toward completing their LCSW.

-- Weekly individual and group supervision
+- Individual and group supervision

 - Evidence-based practice consultation

 - Professional mentorship in the field

 - Full-time competitive salary of $60K as a Behavioral Health Clinician

 - Paid licensure exam prep course and exam fee

 Our residency positions are currently available in two specialty tracks.
 Residents will receive placement at one of our clinics where they will provide general clinic treatment across the lifespan.

 Residents in the CBT track will focus on work with clients who will benefit from CBT services and receive: